nvt/contiki-ng/os/net/app-layer/coap/README.md

-Compilation Notes
-The DTLS module in Contiki-NG was implemented with the TinyDTLS library first and later with the Mbed TLS library.
-However, the TinyDTLS implementation is still retained in the code.
-Hence, either one can be used.

-The default library when using the `MAKE_WITH_DTLS` compilation flag is Mbed TLS.
-If TinyDTLS is required instead of Mbed TLS, the `MAKE_WITH_TINYDTLS` flag should be provided additionally.

-The different compilation options with the Mbed TLS implementation are:
+# Building CoAP with DTLS support

+The DTLS functionality for CoAP in Contiki-NG is based on the Mbed TLS library.
+When building a CoAP application with DTLS support, one should set the `MAKE_WITH_DTLS` compilation flag to 1.

+Furthermore, the DTLS compilation can be configured as follows.
-* Based on mode of security:
+* Security mode selection:
     1. `MAKE_COAP_DTLS_WITH_CERT=1`  (Certificate-based)
     2. `MAKE_COAP_DTLS_WITH_PSK=1` (Pre-Shared Keys)

-* Based on role:
+* Role selection:
     1. `MAKE_COAP_DTLS_WITH_CLIENT=1` (Client)
     2. `MAKE_COAP_DTLS_WITH_SERVER=1` (Server)

-E.g., To compile a DTLS client with certificate support:
-`make MAKE_WITH_DTLS=1 MAKE_COAP_DTLS_WITH_CERT=1 MAKE_COAP_DTLS_WITH_CLIENT=1 .…`
+For example, to compile a DTLS client with certificate support, one can run the following command. `make MAKE_WITH_DTLS=1 MAKE_COAP_DTLS_WITH_CERT=1 MAKE_COAP_DTLS_WITH_CLIENT=1`

-Configuration Notes for Mbed TLS
+# Mbed TLS configuration

 Files:

-* DTLS implementation configurations are placed in mbedtls-support/dtls-config.h — Re-transmission timer, MTU, etc.
+* The DTLS implementation configuration is placed in mbedtls-support/dtls-config.h.

-* Mbed TLS library configurations are placed in mbedtls-support/mbedtls-config.h — Compilation of sub-modules in Mbed TLS, size of Mbed TLS I/O buffers, etc.
+* The Mbed TLS library configuration is placed in mbedtls-support/mbedtls-config.h.

-* Interfaces for the DTLS implementation usage are placed in mbedtls-support/mbedtls-support.h and their corresponding implementation in mbedtls-support/mbedtls-support.c
+* Interfaces for the DTLS implementation usage are placed in mbedtls-support/mbedtls-support.h, and their corresponding implementation in mbedtls-support/mbedtls-support.c.

-Network stack configuration notes
+# Network stack configuration

-* The uIP buffer size which is configurable through `UIP_CONF_BUFFER_SIZE` must be set longer than the longest Mbed TLS handshake (HS) message size (e.g., ~1000 bytes for TLS-ECDHE-ECDSA-WITH-AES-128-CCM-8 ciphersuite based HS).
-The longest message can be found with the help of IPv6 debug logs which is configurable through `LOG_CONF_LEVEL_TCPIP`.
+* The uIP buffer size, which is configurable through `UIP_CONF_BUFFER_SIZE`, must be set to be longer than the longest Mbed TLS handshake (HS) message size (e.g., ~1000 bytes for TLS-ECDHE-ECDSA-WITH-AES-128-CCM-8 ciphersuite based HS).
+The longest message can be found with the help of IPv6 debug logs, which is configurable through `LOG_CONF_LEVEL_TCPIP`.

-* The number of queue buffers which is configurable through `QUEUEBUF_CONF_NUM` must be sufficient to handle the fragmentation of the longest Mbed TLS HS message (e.g., 11 for TLS-ECDHE-ECDSA-WITH-AES-CCM-8 ciphersuite based HS on the server-side).
-The maximum number of fragments can be found with the help of 6LoWPAN debug logs which is configurable through `LOG_CONF_LEVEL_6LOWPAN`.
+* The number of queue buffers, which is configurable through `QUEUEBUF_CONF_NUM`, must be sufficient to handle the fragmentation of the longest Mbed TLS HS message (e.g., 11 for TLS-ECDHE-ECDSA-WITH-AES-CCM-8 ciphersuite based HS on the server-side).
+The maximum number of fragments can be found with the help of 6LoWPAN debug logs, which is configurable through `LOG_CONF_LEVEL_6LOWPAN`.

 * These long HS messages can be fragmented by using the Maximum Fragment Length (MFL) extension configured to a size of 512 through `COAP_MBEDTLS_CONF_MAX_FRAG_LEN`.
 In this case, the uIP buffer can be reduced to ~600 and the number of queue buffers to 7 for the TLS-ECDHE-ECDSA-WITH-AES-CCM-8 ciphersuite based HS.

 * While using fragmentation, it might be necessary to use an interval between the sending of consecutive fragmented messages to avoid choking of a limited queue buffer.
 This is configurable through `COAP_MBEDTLS_FRAGMENT_TIMER`.

+# System configuration

+Depending on the Contiki-NG platform being used, additional system configurations options may need to be changed.

+## Watchdog time-out configuration

-Note on watchdog time-out configuration: Generally, ECC operations during the HS take a long time on embedded platforms (~5s on the nRF52840).
+Generally, ECC operations during the HS take a long time on embedded platforms (~5s on the nRF52840).
 The user must ensure that the watchdog timeout is configured longer than this.

+## Dynamic memory requirement

-Note on Dynamic memory requirement: Mbed TLS is configured to use the heapmem library in Contiki-NG for its dynamic memory.
-The amount of usage can be found out with the help of memory evaluation debug logs which is configurable through `COAP_MBEDTLS_MEM_EVALUATION`.
+Mbed TLS is configured to use the heapmem library in Contiki-NG for its dynamic memory.
+The amount of usage can be found out with the help of memory evaluation debug logs, which is configurable through `COAP_MBEDTLS_MEM_EVALUATION`.
 The size allocated for the heapmem module is configurable through `HEAPMEM_CONF_ARENA_SIZE`.